chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 #### * Directory Structure

 - A directory must exist on all cluster nodes at `/home/<ssh_user name>/`.
-- The should be specified in the 'config.toml' configuration file under the `ssh_user` key.
+- This should be specified in the 'config.toml' configuration file under the `ssh_user` key.

 #### * Permission Requirements